 Professor Julio Bermudez directs the Cultural Studies and Sacred Space graduate concentration program.
 He holds a Master of Architecture and a Ph.D. in Education degrees from the University of Minnesota.
-He has been teaching architectural design, communication, and theory for nearly 30 years.
+He has been teaching architectural design, communication, and theory for 30 years.

 Dr. Bermudez’s teaching and research are focused in architectural phenomenology, the development of voluntary architectural simplicity (VAS), and the relationship between architecture, culture and spirituality.
 He has lectured, led symposia, and published articles in these areas nationally and internationally.
 Current projects include a fMRI study of architecturally induced contemplative states and work on a book manuscript on the architectural extraordinary.
 He has published two books: "Transcending Architecture.
 Contemporary Views on Sacred Space” (CUA Press, 2015) and "Architecture, Culture and Spirituality" (Ashgate, UK, 2015, co-edited with Thomas Barrie and Phillip Tabb).